Analytic thermal bootstrap meets holography: Black hole background

 As noted in~\cite{Fitzpatrick:2019zqz} and reviewed above, the OPE coefficients for the multi-stress tensor sector for the black brane and spherical black hole can be computed directly from the equations of motion in AdS.
-We can therefore immediately expand in GFF blocks, following the same logic as in Section~\ref{sec:BlackBraneBackground}, in order to derive the associated correlators.
-We focus again on the integer $\Delta_\phi$ case, in which the degeneracy between the multi-stress tensor and double-trace sectors simplifies the calculation.\footnote{For the non-integer case it would be interesting to develop a finite-volume approximation similar to the asymptotic model of~\cite{Buric:2025fye}.}
+We can therefore immediately expand in GFF blocks, following the same logic as in Section~\ref{sec:BlackBraneBackground}, in order to derive the principal contributions to the associated correlators.
+We focus again on the integer $\Delta_\phi$ case.\footnote{For the non-integer case it would be interesting to develop a finite-volume approximation similar to the asymptotic model of~\cite{Buric:2025fye}.}